testdevlab/TestUI/README.md

 * * iOS: connect device or start simulator and run `mvn clean -Dtest=TestIOS test`
 * * Desktop Browser: have Chrome installed and run `mvn clean -Dtest=TestBrowser test`

-## Project Contributors

-First you will need to have installed Java 8, and Maven.
-Then install Android Studio and SDK (set up all the environment variables correctly).
-Finally install appium.
-To be able to run test cases in android devices you must set the android device in debug mode.

-For browser testing in mobile device be aware of the chrome version the device has installed, chrome versions < 61 could not work correctly.

-To run test cases you must have connected at least one device or at least have one emulator installed.

-In the test cases for iOS is using simulators created by XCode, exactly the 12.2 iOS version, which means you will have to install this version using a mac computer (For iOS testing is mandatory run in a macOS machine)

-### Reporting Issues

-In case there is some bug, you can report that as an Issue or send an E-mail to alvaro.lasernalopez@testdevlab.com.
-The format for these Issues should be as follows:

-##### TestUI Version:
-*(Version)*

-##### Platform
-*App Android/Browser chrome Android/App iOS/ Browser Safario iOS/ Computer Browser...*
-(Mentioning which app you are testing could help)

-##### Steps
-*Given I set the configuration variables: this, this and this*
-*And I start an testUI driver with open() method*
-*Then I use this method*

-##### Results
-*The method doesnt do what is expected*

-##### Conlose log

-*Full stacktrace*

 ## Code Examples

 Android app as a JUnit test case: